-Actuarial Valuation - The measurement of the Retirement System's total pension liability is developed by an independent actuary.
-The latest actuarial valuation was performed as of January 1, 2014.
-The significant actuarial assumptions used in the January 1, 2014 actuarial valuation included:
+Actuarial Valuation - The measurement of the System's total pension liability is developed by an independent actuary.
+The latest actuarial valuation was performed as of January 1, 2016.
+The significant actuarial assumptions used in the January 1, 2016 actuarial valuation included:

-Actuarial cost method: Individual entry age normal Amortization method: Payments increasing at 4.5%

-Remaining amortization period: 15 years

-Asset valuation method: Market value as reported by PERAC

-Investment rate of return: 8.0%

-Projected salary increases: 3.0% per year

-Cost of living adjustments: 3% of the lesser of the pension amount and \$16,000 per year generationally with Scale AA from 2010

-Mortality rates: Pre-retirement rates reflect the RP-2000 Employee forward two years

-Mortality Table projected generationally with Scale AA from 2010.
-The post-retirement rates reflect the RP-2000 Healthy Annuitant Mortality Table projected

-Disabled life mortality: RP-2000 Healthy Annuitant Mortality Table set
+Actuarial cost method: Individual entry age normal Amortization method: Payments increasing at 4.5% Remaining amortization period: 13 years Asset valuation method: Market value as reported by PERAC Investment rate of return: 7.75% Projected salary increases: 2.75% to 5.5% per year Cost of living adjustments: 3% of the lesser of the pension amount and \$18,000 per year Mortality rates: Pre-retirement rates reflect the RP-2014 Blue Collar Mortality Table with scale MP-2014, fully generational.
+The post-retirement rates reflect the RP- 2000 Mortality Table, fully generational.
+For Group 1 & 2 retirees, the mortality tables are set forward five years for males and three years for females.
+Group 4 retiree tables are set forward three years for males and six years for females.
+Disabled life mortality: RP-2000 Healthy Annuitant Mortality Table set forward six years and two years for group 1 and 2 and group 4, respectively.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of December 31, 2014 are summarized in the following table: